Quantum Vision Transformers: Medical Image Classification via Quantum Transformers (Extended)

 \subsection{Datasets}

-In order to benchmark our models, we used MedMNIST, a collection of 12 preprocessed, two-dimensional medical image open datasets \cite{medmnist,medmnistv2}.
+In order to benchmark our models, we used MedMNIST, a collection of 12 pre-processed, two-dimensional medical image open datasets \cite{medmnist,medmnistv2}.
 The collection has been standardised for classification tasks on 12 different imaging modalities, each with medical images of $28 \times 28$ pixels.
-We used our transformers to do simulations on all 12 MedMNIST datasets.
-For the hardware experiments, we focused on one of them, RetinaMNIST.
+All three quantum transformers and two benchmark methods were trained and validated on all 12 MedMNIST datasets.
+For the hardware experiments, we focused on one dataset, RetinaMNIST.
 The MedMNIST dataset was chosen for our benchmarking efforts due to its accessible size for simulations of the quantum circuits and hardware experiments, while being representative of one important field of computer vision application: classification of medical images.